DebDeb340/Useful_functions/README.md

 This repo has been created between Data Analysts trainees to show our knowledge and abilities with python to anyone who would be interested or even would need to use those functions.
 The python functions you will see in this repo were created during our training as Data Analyst at Campus numérique in the Alps in Grenoble and during our internship.
-This is a collaboration between Lisiane Von Ahn, Florian Carle and Déborah Leclercq.
+This is a collaboration between Lisiane Von Ahn and Déborah Leclercq.

 This repo will show you what we are capable of in terms of creating python functions.